 Electronic Prescription Service (EPS)

-We can send your prescriptions direct to your chosen pharmacy instead of printing them out, so the pharmacy can get them ready for you without having to take the prescription along.
-All you have to do is ask the doctor, or you can sign a form at the pharmacy.
+We send your prescriptions direct to your chosen pharmacy instead of printing them out, so the pharmacy can get them ready for you without having to take the prescription along.
+All you have to do is ask the doctor, the receptionist or at the pharmacy.
 You can change your nominated pharmacy at any time.

 It is still important to see you from time to time to make sure all of your monitoring checks are up to date, so please take note of the messages we send that the pharmacist will pass on to you.

 You can find information about EPS (in many languages) here